 This is to mitigate risk, provide advice on moving forward with digital change initiatives and help the business prepare for future growth.

 To ensure that cyber risk receives the attention it deserves, many BoDs are forming dedicated committees that allow for discussion of cybersecurity matters in a confidential environment, led by someone deemed suitably qualified.
 In fact, Gartner Research predicts that by 2025, 40% of boards of directors will have a dedicated cybersecurity committee overseen by a qualified board member, up from less than 10% in 2020.

 That’s potentially a huge increase over the next 4 years, and will give CISOs a much needed boost of support and resources to keep organisations both cyber safe and cyber resilient.

-FIND OUT MORE ABOUT OUR CYBER SECURITY CONSULTANCY SERVICES
+FIND OUT MORE ABOUT OUR CYBER SECURITY CONSULTANCY and CISO SERVICES

 Or call us to speak with someone immediately: +44 (0)203 892 4812